 One of the big Duluth attractions is Grandma’s Marathon.
 It started in 1977 with a group of 150 marathon runners and was sponsored by Grandma’s Restaurant, located in Duluth.
-The marathon now has over 18,000 participate and many more sponsors, but Grandma’s Restaurantis a well known place to stop and grab a bite to eat.
+The marathon now has over 18,000 participants and many more sponsors, but Grandma’s Restaurantis a well-known place to stop and grab a bite to eat.

 Spend The Afternoon At The Lake Superior Zoo

 I wasn’t sure what to expect from a smaller zoo in Duluth, MN.
 Sometimes the small zoos don’t have a lot to offer, but we always try to stay open-minded when we are visiting a new place.

 That’s why I was surprised to find that the Lake Superior Zoo in Duluth had wallabies, an Amur tiger, a playground, and a creek with a waterfall and a hiking trail!